How To Help Someone With Depression To Get Help

 Depression isn't just the mild feeling of disappointment or sadness that you feel in your everyday life.
-Even when something truly bad happens most don't suffer from true depression.
+Even when something truly bad happens most don't suffer from clinical depression.
 But for some, depression is an everyday occurrence.
-The negative feelings about themselves, their life and everything around them seems to build up constantly, and they can't seem to get out of that awful cycle.
-Where many of us feel upset at one time or another and can pick ourselves up and move on, this is nearly impossible for someone suffering from clinical depression.
+The negative feelings about themselves, their life and everything around them seems to be a challenge, and they can't seem to get out of that awful cycle.
+Where many of us feel upset at one time or another and can pick ourselves up and move on, this is extraordinarily difficult for someone suffering from clinical depression.

 There are several different types of depression, but the major category is called major depressive disorder.
-Unfortunately, it's all too common, and it influences not just the way you think but how you feel and even how you act as well.
-What's even worse is that depression can lead you to withdraw from others, stop feeling interest in things you enjoy and much more, all of which can cause you to feel more depressed.
+Unfortunately, it's all too common, and it influences the way you think, how you feel, and how you act..
+What's even worse is that depression can lead you to withdraw from others, stop feeling interest in things you enjoy and much more, all of which can lead to worsening depression.
 In the end, you're caught in a vicious cycle where your depression keeps you from participating but makes you feel worse for not participating.
-It can impact your personal and professional life.

 Symptoms of Depression

-So what are some symptoms to watch out for with depression?
-Luckily there are plenty of symptoms you can look out for.
-It's not just about actually feeling sad or depressed, though that's going to be something to watch for.
-Still, don't watch for minor or fleeting sadness as everyone experiences that.
-What you want to watch for instead are extended periods of sadness and hopelessness that seem to come out of nowhere or may be out of proportion to the loss or event that has occurred.
-This might be a better sign of something wrong.
+So, what are some symptoms to watch out for with depression?
+There are symptoms you can look out for beyond feeling sad or depressed.
+What you want to watch for are extended periods of sadness and hopelessness that seem to come out of nowhere or may be out of proportion to the loss or event that has occurred.

 A loss of interest in activities that you once enjoyed or even in spending time with others including friends and family could be another sign.
 Withdrawing from others, spending more and more time alone and feelings of worthlessness or guilt can also be signs of something wrong.

-If you experience trouble sleeping or seem to sleep too much if you have more fatigue or less energy and even difficulty thinking or making decisions you could also be showing signs of depression.
+If you experience trouble sleeping or seem to sleep too much if you have more fatigue or less energy and even difficulty thinking or making decisions, you could also be showing signs of depression.
 Thoughts of death or suicide are also symptoms of depression and if you are someone you know is experiencing thoughts of suicide, get help immediately by speaking with your doctor, calling a suicide hotline, or visiting the nearest hospital emergency department.

 If these symptoms last for over two weeks, it could result in a diagnosis of depression but keep in mind that, as with any medical disorder, everyone is different.
 That means you could experience depression differently or someone you know may experience it differently.
 Changes in behavior are often a sign of something important, so you want to make sure you're keeping an eye on those changes and talking with a professional to find out what's going on.